← Back to national Map

 Texas

-In Texas, Senate Bill 1049 (2025) created Education Code § 25.0875, which governs Released Time courses.
-Under this law, each school district and open-enrollment charter school shall adopt a policy allowing students to be excused to attend Released Time programs for religious instruction.
+In Texas, Senate Bill 1049 (2025) created Education Code § 25.0875, which governs excused absences for Released Time courses.
+Under this law, each school district and open-enrollment charter school shall adopt a policy for excusing a student to attend a Released Time course in religious instruction offered by a private entity.

-Upon written parental request and in accordance with district policy, schools shall excuse a student to attend a Released Time course for at least one but not more than five hours per week.
+Upon the request of a student’s parent or legal guardian and subject to the district’s policy, a school district or open-enrollment charter school shall excuse the student from attending school to attend a Released Time course for at least one but not more than five hours a week.

 Any Released Time program must also comply with the court-approved guideposts for Released Time programs.
 These include:

-1) The school cannot fund the Released Time program, other than de minimis administrative costs (such as the costs associated with adopting and maintaining the district’s Released Time policy).
+1) The school cannot fund the Released Time program, other than de minimis administrative costs (such as those associated with adopting and maintaining the district’s Released Time policy).

-2) Released Time programs cannot take place on school premises, except as permitted under a neutral equal-access policy; and
+2) Released Time courses may not be offered on school premises, except as permitted under a neutral policy of equal access; and

-3) Student participation in Released Time programs must be voluntary with written parental consent.
-There cannot be any coercion on the part of any school official.
+3) Student participation must be voluntary with written parental consent.
+There cannot be coercion on the part of school officials.

-These requirements are not exclusive.
-It is important to review the latest state statutes and federal constitutional principles to ensure the program follows current guidelines.
+These guideposts are not exclusive.
+It is important to review applicable state statutes and federal constitutional principles to ensure the program follows current legal requirements.

 General Information